kmussar/AI_for_Medicine/README.md

 * https://www.deeplearning.ai/ai-for-medicine/
 * https://www.coursera.org/specializations/ai-for-medicine

-**Specifically, I am in the process of completeing course 3, "AI for Medical Treatment" where we are learning to work with BERT and Natural Language Processing Tools.**
+**Specifically, I am in the process of completeing course 3, "AI for Medical Treatment" where we are learning to work with Natural Language Processing Tools (BERT, Tensorflow) to process medical reports.**